-An arranged overdraft can give you access to extra funds in your current account when you run out of money unexpectedly.
-It is a set amount that we agree with you after you have successfully applied.
+An arranged overdraft gives you access to extra funds in your current account when you run out of money unexpectedly.

 For example, if you have €30 in your current account and you have an overdraft limit of €100, you could then make a payment of up to €130.

 You only pay interest when you use your overdraft.
-Interest is charged on the amount you’ve borrowed at the stated rate for your account, as long as you're within your limit.
-Set up and annual renewal fees also apply.
+Interest is charged on the amount you’ve borrowed at the stated rate for your account.

 For full details of the interest and charges please read A guide to personal account fees and interest.

 Arranged overdrafts are available on the following accounts:

 - Graduate Accounts

 Arranged overdrafts are not available on the following accounts:

 All the above accounts are no longer available.